-- False negative rate is high for all forms of testing; false positives are also possible.
+- False negative rates are high for all forms of testing; false positives are also possible.

-- Testing for the many possibilities can run into many thousands of dollars, often not covered by insurance.
+- Testing for the many possibilities can run several thousands of dollars, often not covered by insurance.

-- Positive test for a specific microbe can provide false piece of mind.
+- A positive test for a specific microbe can provide false peace of mind.

-- A negative test does not exclude the presence a microbe (especially during chronic illness).
+- A negative test does not exclude the presence of a microbe (especially during chronic illness).

 Common Types of Testing for Microbes

-Direct testing includes visualizing the microbe directly in tissue or blood samples or growing the microbe out of tissue or blood samples in media that is specific for that microbe.
+Direct testing includes visualizing the microbe directly in tissue or blood samples, or growing the microbe out of tissue or blood samples in a media that is specific for that microbe.
 Direct testing is not species specific, so any species of the microbe can be diagnosed.
-Polymerase chain reaction (PCR) tests directly for the microbe’s DNA.
-It is species specific (uncommon species may be present but will not be diagnosed).
+Polymerase chain reaction (PCR) tests look directly for the microbe’s DNA and are species specific (uncommon species may be present but will not be diagnosed).

 These forms of testing are most useful for diagnosing acute infections.
-Because stealth microbes occur in such low concentrations in the body during chronic infection, are not present in the blood in high numbers, can occur in dormant or cyst forms, live inside cells, and gravitate toward isolated recesses of the body, direct methods are not reliable for chronic infections.
+Direct methods are not reliable for chronic infections because stealth microbes occur in such low concentrations in the body during chronic infection, are not present in the blood in high numbers, can occur in dormant or cyst forms, live inside cells, and gravitate toward isolated recesses of the body.

 Indirect Testing (Serology)

-- Enzyme-Linked Immunoassay (ELISA, EIA) — Measures antibody in the patient’s serum that is specific to microbial antigens (part of the microbe) by using labeled enzymes to bind the antibody for measurement.
+- Enzyme-Linked Immunoassay (ELISA test, EIA): It measures antibodies in the patient’s serum that are specific to microbial antigens (part of the microbe) by using labeled enzymes to bind the antibodies for measurement.

-- Immunofluorescence Assay (IFA) — Utilizes fluorescent dyes to identify the presence of microbe-specific antibodies in the patient’s serum.
+- Immunofluorescence Assay (IFA): This test utilizes fluorescent dyes to identify the presence of microbe-specific antibodies in the patient’s serum.

-- Western Blot — Detects antibodies to multiple different microbial antigens by measuring different protein bands.
+- Western Blot: Detects antibodies to multiple different microbial antigens by measuring different protein bands.
 Collectively, the presence of multiple bands allows diagnosis of infection with a specific microbe.
-More sensitive than ELISA for Borrelia.
+A Western Blot is more sensitive than ELISA for borrelia.

-The most definitive test for proving the presence of a microbe is growing it in the lab from a tissue or blood sample.
-Because Borrelia exists in such low concentrations in blood and tissues and because Borrelia is so difficult to grow under artificial conditions, cultures are generally not useful for diagnosis of Lyme disease.
+The most definitive test for proving the presence of a microbe is growing it in a lab from a tissue or blood sample.
+Because borrelia exists in such low concentrations in blood and tissues, and because borrelia is so difficult to grow under artificial conditions, cultures are generally not useful for diagnosing Lyme disease.

 EIA tests (ELISA and ELFA)

-Tests for host’s antibodies produced against Borrelia.
+This tests the host for antibodies produced against borrelia.
 It is recommended as a screening test for Lyme disease.
-The CDC (Centers for Disease Control) defines this test as an important screening test for Lyme disease, but in clinical practice, most health care providers who treat Lyme disease find that the test has has poor predictive value and limited usefulness.
+The Centers for Disease Control (CDC) defines this test as an important screening test for Lyme disease.
+But in clinical practice, most healthcare providers who treat Lyme disease find that this Lyme disease test has poor predictive value and limited usefulness.
 It has no value for diagnosing chronic Lyme.

 PCR for B. burgdorferi

-Tests directly for Borrelia DNA in the host’s blood, tissues, or urine.
+Short for Polymerase Chain Reaction, a PCR tests directly for borrelia DNA in the host’s blood, tissues, or urine.
 Historically, PCR has had limited accuracy, but improvements in technique are allowing PCR for microbial DNA to be the future of testing.
-At some point in the future, it may be possible to define a person’s entire microbiome.
+At some point, it may be possible to define a person’s entire microbiome.

-At present, testing is available for the most common species of Borrelia and many common species of co-infections with other stealth microbes.
-Testing is most accurate during acute infection during acute infection and must less accurate during chronic infection.
+For now, testing is available for the most common species of borrelia and many common species of coinfections with other stealth microbes.
+Testing is most accurate during acute infection, and much less accurate during chronic infection.

 Many companies are offering microbial DNA testing, but a few are taking the lead.
-DNA Connexions tests DNA in a either blood or urine specimens for 3 species of Borrelia and several of the most common co-infections.
+DNA Connexions tests DNA in either blood or urine specimens for three species of borrelia and several of the most common coinfections.
 Testing kits are available online.

-Because Borrelia shares antigens with other bacteria, multiple positive antibodies (called bands) are required for a true positive test.
-Western blot is performed for both IgM and IgG antibiotics in effort to separate acute from chronic illness.
+Because borrelia shares antigens with other bacteria, multiple positive antibodies (called bands) are required for a true positive test.
+Western blot is performed for both IgM and IgG antibodies in an effort to separate acute from chronic illness.

 IgM antibodies show acute Lyme disease.
-Testing can be positive as early as one week after infection remains positive for 6-8 weeks after initial exposure.
-CDC guidelines require 2 positive bands out of 3 (23-25, 39, 41).
-IGeneX labs adds 3 extra bands (31, 38, 83-93), the first two of which were removed from the CDC criteria during development of an unsuccessful vaccine and never replaced.
+IgM testing can be positive as early as one week after infection, and remains positive for six to eight weeks after initial exposure.
+CDC guidelines require two positive bands out of three (23-25, 39, 41).
+IGeneX labs add three extra bands (31, 38, 83-93), the first two of which were removed from the CDC criteria during the development of an unsuccessful vaccine and were never replaced.

 Direct Tick Testing

-If you actually kept the tick that bite you, it is possible to have the tick checked for certain microbes.
+If you actually kept the tick that bit you, it is possible to have the tick checked for certain microbes.
 The testing, however, does not check for all possibilities.
-Tic-Kit will check the tick for Borrelia, Bartonella, Babesia, and Ehrlichia.
+Tic-Kit will check the tick for borrelia, bartonella, babesia, and ehrlichia.

-Bite of the lone star tick is associated with a lyme-like illness named STARI (Southern Tick-Associated Rash Illness).
-It can be associated with a bull’s-eye rash and all the symptoms of Lyme disease, but tests for Borrelia are always negative.
-The cause of STARI is presently unknown, but another form of Borrelia is suspected.
+The bite of the Lone Star tick is associated with a Lyme-like illness named STARI (southern tick-associated rash illness).
+STARI can be associated with a bull’s-eye rash and all the symptoms of Lyme disease, but tests for borrelia are always negative.
+The cause of STARI is presently unknown, but another form of borrelia is suspected.

-There are quite a few microbes spread by blood-sucking insects (ticks, mosquitoes, fleas, lice, chiggers, biting flies, scabies) that have similar stealth characteristics to Borrelia burgdorferi; some we know about and others still waiting to be discovered.
+There are quite a few microbes spread by blood-sucking insects (ticks, mosquitoes, fleas, lice, chiggers, biting flies, scabies) that have stealth characteristics similar to those of Borrelia burgdorferi; some we know about, and others still waiting to be discovered.

-They all have stealth characteristics and have the ability to infect and thrive inside cells.
-They are masters of evading the immune system and can be even harder to diagnose than Borrelia.
-Symptoms profiles are similar to Borrelia and related mostly to stimulation of cytokine cascades, not concentrations of microbes.
+They all have stealth characteristics and the ability to infect and thrive inside cells.
+They are masters of evading the immune system, and can be even harder to diagnose than borrelia.
+Symptoms profiles are similar to borrelia and related mostly to stimulation of cytokine cascades, not concentrations of microbes.
 Though they each have slightly different strategies, their motive is the same: complete a lifecycle stage within the host and move on.

 Though testing is possible for some species of these microbes, when a natural route of recovery is chosen, extensive testing is not necessary and can actually be very misleading.

-Diagnosis of Mycoplasma is challenging, especially chronic infections.
-Most commonly amplified Polymerase Chain Reaction (PCR) tests for DNA specific for the microbe in a blood sample are used for diagnosis.
-PCR is species specific and focused on diagnosing acute respiratory or genital Mycoplasma infections.
-When testing for Mycoplasma, ask to be tested for all the possible species (M. fermentans, M. genitalium, M. penetrans, M. hominis, M. pneumoniae, M. synoviae, Ureaplasma urealyticum).
-75% of acute infections show cold agglutinins (clumping of red blood cells).
+PCR is species specific and focused on diagnosing acute respiratory or genital mycoplasma infections.
+When testing for mycoplasma, ask to be tested for all the possible species (M. fermentans, M. genitalium, M. penetrans, M. hominis, M. pneumoniae, M. synoviae, Ureaplasma urealyticum).
+Note that 75% of acute infections show cold agglutinins (clumping of red blood cells).

 Serial titers testing for antibodies with enzyme-linked immunosorbent assays can be used to test for acute infection.
-Persistent elevated titer may indicate chronic infection or asymptomatic carrier, but in general, chronic infection with Mycoplasma is difficult to diagnose.
-25% of chronic infections show low WBC count.
+Persistent elevated titer may indicate a chronic infection or an asymptomatic carrier, but in general, chronic infection with mycoplasma is difficult to diagnose.
+A low WBC count is found in 25% of chronic infections.

 The two most common reactivated viruses associated with chronic flu-like symptoms include Epstein-Barr virus and cytomegalovirus.